casangi/casadocs/docs/api/casaconfig.rst

 The \-\-no-auto-update option turns off any automatic data updates even if *data_auto_update* or *measures_auto_update* are True.

-\-\-notelemetry sets the telemetry_enabled configuration parameter to False.

-\-\-nocrashreport sets the crashreporter_enabled configuration parameter to False.

 casaconfig command line
 ^^^^^^^^^^^^^^^^^^^^^^^